david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 ## Disturbances

-For each motif, a 1% change in initial equilibria equations parameter values was applied to simulate negative disturbances through all possibile unique pathways of univariate and multivariate effects.
+For each motif, a 1% change in initial equilibria equations parameter values was applied to simulate negative disturbances through all possible unique pathways of univariate and multivariate effects.
 Parameters selected to simulate disturbances were those related to population growth ($r$ and $m$) and interaction rates ($e$ and $\alpha_{ij}$), as their effects on population